donno2048/v86-snake/README.md

 ### Online demo

-You can try the game in the [online demo](https://donno2048.github.io/v86-snake/), which updates for every change to [`bios.asm`](./bios.asm).
+You can try the game in the [online demo](https://donno2048.github.io/v86-snake/).
 Use the numpad arrow keys on PC or swipe on mobile.

 ### Self-hosting